isc-projects/kea/doc/sphinx/arm/config-backend.rst

 brings other benefits, such as:

--  the ability to use database specific tools to access the configuration information,
+-  the ability to use database specific tools to access the configuration information;

--  the ability to create customized statistics based on the information stored in the database, and
+-  the ability to create customized statistics based on the information stored in the database; and

 -  the ability to backup the configuration information using the database's built-in replication mechanisms.